 With this broader remit comes an acceptance that not all visitors are there to buy books but cultivating this welcoming, homely image will certainly have a positive impact on footfall (and therefore sales) in the long term.
-Below is a list of bookshops who were particularly successful in stamping their brand on London‘s book-loving community.
+All this considered, below is a list of bookshops who are a must-visit London‘s book-loving community.

 Hatchards (187 Piccadilly, St. James’s, London)

-Hatchards is London’s oldest bookshop, established in 1797 by John Hatchard when Mad King George III was on the throne and Lord Nelson led the British Navy.
-Hatchard was both a publisher and a bookseller – and a pretty good one because his first Hatchards shop on 173 Piccadilly, a few doors down, became the largest in London within a couple of years.
-The Dickensian shop front ensures this British institution is easy to find at its 200-year old location on 187 Piccadilly – next door to the even older Fortnum and Mason.
-Its three Royal Warrants, one each from the Duke of Edinburgh and Prince Charles, emphasise the regal connections traceable if not from the Georgian era than certainly the 1920s when the first one was granted by Edward VIII.
+Established in 1797, Hatchards is London’s oldest bookshop, up and running when Mad King George III was on the throne and Lord Nelson led the British Navy.
+John Hatchard was both a publisher and a bookseller – and a pretty good one because his first Hatchards shop on 173 Piccadilly, a few doors down, became the largest in London within a couple of years.
+The Dickensian shop front makes this British institution an easy find at its 200-year old location on 187 Piccadilly, next door to the even older Fortnum and Mason.
+Its three Royal Warrants, with one each from the Duke of Edinburgh and Prince Charles, emphasise the regal connections from the 1920s when the first one was granted by Edward VIII.
 These are proudly displayed along with framed memorabilia such as a receipt from 1815 and Victorian and Edwardian photographs.

 Quinto & Francis Edwards (72 Charing Cross Rd, London)